-When companies talk about Zero Waste programs, they often tend to focus on the Zero Landfill component rather than the more broad ambition of Zero Waste, generally speaking.
-The latter approach is more holistic in nature, supporting the redesign of resource life cycles so that the maximum value of those resources is maintained, and so that disposal of resources is eliminated.
+When companies talk about Zero Waste, they often tend to focus on Zero Landfill.
+The former approach is more holistic in nature.
+It supports the redesign of resource life cycles so that the maximum value of those resources is maintained, and so that disposal of resources is eliminated.

-Zero Landfill can be viewed as one of the major elements of Zero Waste, being aimed at complete landfill diversion of all solid wastes generated.
+As an element of Zero Waste, Zero Landfill aims to divert all solid waste from landfills.
 Zero Landfill efforts by companies can now be carefully vetted and validated.
 Third party verification efforts by bodies such as UL Environment can protect customers from false claims as well as provide informed oversight to companies wishing to improve their environmental performance.
 UL Environment, in its UL2799, has established three performance tiers.
+These tiers include:

 Zero Waste to Landfill: Products, facilities and/or organizations that have achieved a landfill waste diversion rate of 100 percent;

 Virtually Zero Waste to Landfill: Those that have achieved a landfill diversion rate of 98 percent or greater; and